 How Medical 3D Printing is Gaining Ground in Top Hospitals

-Implementing 3D Printing centrally has become the trend worldwide in top hospitals.
+Implementing 3D printing centrally has become the trend worldwide in top hospitals.
 Typically heavily supported by the radiology department, an interdisciplinary 3D printing facility has frequent interactions with most departments in the hospital.
-Numbers show that today, cardiac, orthopedic, vascular, neurosurgical and hepatobiliary physicians are currently the ones who take advantage of 3D Printing the most, by using it for surgical planning, education and visualization.
+Numbers show that today, cardiac, orthopaedic, vascular, neurosurgical and hepatobiliary physicians are currently the ones who take advantage of 3D printing the most, by using it for surgical planning, education and visualization.

 You might also like

 Never miss a story like this.
 Get them delivered to your inbox once a month.